Based on 12 reviews

 The parents' guide to what's in this TV show.

-Parents need to know that like creator Josh Wakely's other series Beat Bugs does with music from The Beatles, Motown Magic incorporates remakes of classic Motown songs into its story about a young boy who uses a magic paintbrush to bring street art to life.
+Parents need to know that like creator Josh Wakely's other series Beat Bugs does with music from the Beatles, Motown Magic incorporates remakes of classic Motown songs into its story about a young boy who uses a magic paintbrush to bring street art to life.
 The series boasts standout messages about self-esteem and creativity, and its main character, Ben, is always willing to go out of his way to help others and to do the right thing.
 The show is set in the fictitious place called Motown (clearly intended to suggest Detroit), with homages to its historic musical and automotive past all around.
 Urban scenery and the characters' ethnic diversity reflect the city setting as well.
 With Smokey Robinson on board as music producer and among the talented contemporary voice cast, and prominent themes about family ties, creativity, and embracing individuality, this exceptional series is a great pick for parents and kids to enjoy together.

 What's the Story?

 In MOTOWN MAGIC, 8-year-old Ben (voiced by Ava Fields) has a problem.
 His teacher wants him to share his talents with his class, but Ben fears he has nothing worth mentioning.
 When he confides in his grandparents, Grandma Ruby (Kandace Lindsey) sends him on an unusual errand that ends with Ben discovering a magic paintbrush called Masterpiece that empowers him to unlock a different world and to bring street art to life in his hometown of Motown.
 Now with his best friend, Angie (Betsy Kenney), and his younger sister, Ella (Marissa Margaux), who are privy to his secret, the adventure really begins as Ben's new creations help him learn important lessons in unique and harmonious ways.